 If you don't feel investing FOMO, please share with us your secret.

 Parental FOMO has revived my motivation to stay as fit as possible and generate as many contingency plans as possible.
-I’m aggressively building my passive income investments.
-Further, I’m likely going to renew my term life insurance policy for another 20 years.
+But boy is staying in shape hard as we grow older.

 There's Just So Much Wealth Out There